 Resource Room Teacher: Job Description and Education Requirements

 Besides academic pursuits, resource room teachers may help special-needs students develop certain life skills.
-For example, teachers may help older students learn how to manage a bank account.
-They may also help students learn to communicate better with others.
+For example, teachers may help older students learn how to manage a bank account or communicate more effectively with others.
 Some resource room teachers also help students gain a better understanding of time management, especially with balancing daily living tasks and study schedules.

 The U.S. Bureau of Labor Statistics (BLS) reported that public school employers in all states require resource room teachers to possess at least a bachelor's degree, and private school employers' requirements can vary (www.bls.gov).
 Not all employers or states require that resource room teachers hold bachelor's degrees in special education, provided that they hold degrees in other teaching-related fields, such as education, or specific subjects, like math or English.
 Requirements for certification and licensing typically vary by state; certified or licensed teachers in some states must also earn a master's degree in special education, according to the BLS.

 Bachelor's degree programs in special education cover topics such as legal concerns, adaptive technology, teaching strategies, curriculum design, student assessment, and consultation techniques.
 Special education courses in master's degree programs may include classroom management, collaboration techniques, learning disabilities, behavior analysis, and life transitions.
 Master's degree students can earn special endorsements to accompany their special education degrees, such as an emotional impairments endorsement or resource room teacher endorsement.
 Both undergraduate and graduate degree programs in special education require students to participate in student teaching projects and practicums.